peterarsentev/code_quality_principles/README.md

         }
     }

-This short code looks good, but it can be improved by removing else statement.
+This short code looks good, but it can be improved by removing an else-statement.

     if (!this.hasNext()) {
         throw new IllegalStateException("No such element.");